 Leidos offers two types of dental plan options.
-Depending on where a participant lives, he or she may be able to choose between the following plans depending on home zip code:
+A participant Depending on where a participant lives, he or she may be able to choose between the following plans depending on home zip code:

 The Leidos Dental PPO (Plus Premier) Plans, administered by Delta Dental of VA, allow participants to see any dentist.
 There are two options for the PPO Plan - Low Option and High Option; and